 Infrared: A Thermal Monitoring Guide

-by Rich Shannon, Co-Owner at Viper Imaging
+by Rich Shannon, Director/Co-Owner of Viper Imaging

 The solution to this ongoing worry is a robust thermal monitoring system that will alert you to these scenarios in plenty of time to remediate.
 But if you’re patching together your own thermal monitoring solutions in-house rather than trusting the monitoring to a well-versed expert in the field (like Viper), you might not be aware of the full picture of how to properly manage and detect all of the various scenarios that could go wrong.

 With that in mind, we wanted to educate you on the finer details of using different wavelengths of infrared for thermal detection, which provides multiple ways to detect problems in and with various materials, vessels, and machines (let’s refer to them as “targets”).
-“Forewarned is forearmed” as they say, and the way to better understand your potential risk for problems is to better understand the purpose of various wavelengths along the electromagnetic spectrum, and how to choose between short, mid, or long wave infrared thermal camera systems.
+“Forewarned is forearmed” as they say, and the way to better understand your potential risk for problems is to better understand the purpose of various wavelengths along the electromagnetic spectrum, and how to choose between short, mid, or long-wave infrared thermal camera systems.

 Short, mid, or long-wavelength infrared detection: which is best?